MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 appcenter codepush release-react -a <ownerName>/MyApp-Android  --target-binary-version "~1.1.0"
 ```

 The CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
-The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.
+The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end-user downloads.

 For more details about how the `release-react` command works, as well as the various parameters it exposes, refer to the [CLI docs](./cli.md#releasing-updates-react-native).
 Additionally, if you would prefer to handle running the `react-native bundle` command yourself, and therefore, want an even more flexible solution than `release-react`, see to the [`release` command](./cli.md#releasing-updates-general) for more details.